 a.
 The total number of officers who may be recommended in each competitive category shall be the number that most closely approximates the percentage set forth below of in-zone eligible officers determined as of the date the boards convene.
-The Chief of Naval Personnel shall determine the number of in-zone eligible officers on the convening date, calculate the number that may be recommended for promotion under the percentages set forth in the FY-23 Active-Duty Navy Officer Promotion Plan, and furnish the number to the boards.
+The Chief of Naval Personnel shall determine the number of in-zone eligible officers on the convening date, calculate the number that may be recommended for promotion under the percentages set forth in the FY-24 Active-Duty Navy Officer Promotion Plan, and furnish the number to the boards.

-b.
+- Subj: ORDER CONVENING THE FY-24 PROMOTION SELECTION BOARDS TO CONSIDER STAFF CORPS OFFICERS ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF CAPTAIN - b.
 If the computation results in a fraction of a number of 0.5 or greater, that fraction is rounded up to the nearest whole number unless that rounded number is itself greater than 95% of the in-zone eligible officers, in which case the fraction is rounded down to the nearest whole number.
 If the computation results in a fraction of a number less than 0.5, that fraction is rounded down to the nearest whole number.
 The boards may recommend up to the number provided by the Chief of Naval Personnel.

-COMPETITIVE PERCENT CATEGORY TO SELECT
+COMPETITIVE CATEGORY PERCENT TO SELECT

-Medical Corps 95
+Medical Corps 90

-Dental Corps 92
+Dental Corps 91

-Medical Service Corps 50
+Medical Service Corps 60

-Judge Advocate General's Corps 62
+Judge Advocate General's Corps 65

-Nurse Corps 50
+Nurse Corps 60

 Supply Corps 60

-Chaplain Corps 57
+Chaplain Corps 61

-Civil Engineer Corps 61
+Civil Engineer Corps 60

-Limited Duty Officer (Staff) 50

-- 3. Equal Consideration of Officers "In Zone" and "Above Zone" As detailed above, the number of in-zone eligible officers is used only to calculate the total number of selects authorized.
+- 3. Equal Consideration of Officers "In-Zone" and "Above-Zone".
+As detailed above, the number of in-zone eligible officers is used only to calculate the total number of selects authorized.
 There are no individual zone selection limitations or expectations.
 Accordingly, in determining which officers are best and fully qualified for promotion, you are required to equally consider both above-zone and in-zone officers. - 4.
-Consideration of Officers "Below-Zone" The board shall identify exceptional officers from below zone and consider selecting them for promotion to the grade of captain.
-The board must ensure that these exceptional below-zone candidates are fully considered for promotion if they meet the best and fully qualified standard.
-A number not to exceed 10 percent of the total selections authorized for each grade and competitive category may be selected from below-zone unless the number calculated is less than 1, in which case the number that may be selected from below-zone is 1.
+Consideration of Officers "Below-Zone".
+The boards shall identify exceptional officers from below-zone and consider selecting them for promotion to the grade of captain.
+The boards must ensure that these exceptional below-zone candidates are fully considered for promotion if they meet the best and fully qualified standard.
+A number not to exceed 10 percent of the total selections authorized for each grade and competitive category may be selected from below-zone unless the number calculated is less than one, in which case the number that may be selected from below-zone is one.